DonutSMP and the Real-Money Economy

 New players constantly list items below market value on /ah.
 Buy low, sell high.
 Classic arbitrage.

-DonutSMP has a public API and community tools like donut.auction and donutstats.net that track price history.
+DonutSMP has a public API and community tools like donut.auction, DonutSMP Stats, and Donut Stats that track price history and server activity.
 A bot that knows current market prices can snipe underpriced listings faster than any human.

 Why it works with SoulFire: The Web Fetch node can query price APIs.
 Combined with chat parsing and inventory interaction, a script can monitor the AH, detect deals, and buy them automatically.